Kanomble/celery_blast/README.md

 The backward BLAST database has to contain the genome file from which the query sequences were obtained.
 The user provided data is validated before a project is saved into the database and before possible pipeline execution.
 If any validation fails, accurate error messages are display within the relevant form fields.
 This ensures a smooth execution of the pipeline.
+The pipeline is composed of following steps:

+1. Forward BLAST (default BLAST settings: e-value=0.001, word-size=3, threads=1, num_alignments=10000, max_hsps=500)
+2. Backward BLAST preparation (extracting homologous target sequences of the forward BLAST)
+3. Backward BLAST (BLAST search of the homologous target sequences against the genome of the query sequences)
+4. Extracting Reciprocal Best Hits (RBHs, this is done via pandas merging tools)
+5. Post-processing of RBHs (inference of taxonomic information, statistics, HTML and CSV tables, basic result plots)
+6. Extraction of RBH-sequences separated by query sequences
+7. Multiple sequence alignment of each set of RBHs with MAFFT
+8. Phylogenetic inference of each set of RBHs with FastTree
+9. Post-processing of the phylogenetic tree with ete3
+10. CDD domain search of target sequences

+Further SymBLAST post-processing procedures outside the scope of this pipeline involves:

+1. Combining taxonomic information of the underlying database with the RBH result table
+2. Building an interactive bokeh plot, that enables intuitive result interpretation
+   1. Filter RBHs based on taxonomy, e-value, bitscore, sequence length and percent identity
+   2. Download a selection of protein identifier
+3. Refined phylogenetic inference with CDD domains of the RBHs
+   1. Conducting RPS-BLAST with a specified set of RBHs
+   2. Conducting a principal component analysis (PCA) based on the percent identity of the inferred domains with respect to the query sequence domains
+   3. Building an interactive bokeh plot with the first two principal components and the taxonomic information within the RBH result table
+   4. Refine the

 ### Best practices for project settings
 Use appropriate BLAST databases.
 If you want to search in more complete genomes, create a database that contains genome sequences